MaksymHorbachevsky/mist-form/README.md

-This is a Readme file yeah
+This is a form created for MIST, submitted data should go to the Google Sheet.